 The Frederick Keys are the High-A affiliate of the Baltimore Orioles playing in the Carolina League.
 Based in Frederick, Maryland, the Keys have the longest active running affiliation with of the O's as they have been partners since 1989.

 In November of 2006, 7th Inning Stretch purchased the Delmarva Shorebirds (Class A, Baltimore).
-The Shorebirds are based out of Salisbury, MD and play in the South Atlantic League and have won two league championships.
+The Shorebirds are based out of Salisbury, MD and play in the Low-A East League and have won two league championships.

 The Aberdeen Ironbirds have been the short-season affiliate of the Baltimore Orioles ever since their inaugural season in 2002.
 Aberdeen is owned by Orioles legend, Cal Ripken, Jr. who was inducted into the baseball Hall of Fame in 2007.